Last Updated on

 If you’re unsure about the source of the problem, then you should always perform a full scan of your system with a reputable anti-malware tool like Malwarebytes Anti-Malware.

-It’s also possible that there is a problem with your drivers, if you suspect this might be the case, then you may have to fix your drivers.
+It’s also possible that there is an issue with your drivers, if you suspect this might be the case, then you may have to fix your drivers.

-When it comes to fixing the problem with your drivers, you should be able to find a solution online.
+When it comes to resolving the problem with your drivers, you should be able to find a solution online.

 However, sometimes, even though you think you have the latest version installed, you may actually have an older version.